bing020815/text_prediction_application/pull_request_instruction.md

 __ATTENTION!!__:

 *  To avoid any conflict, make sure there are no changes in your local repo.
-*  Make a copy of your repo in local machine if you have done some modification already.
+*  Make a copy of your repo in local machine to other place if you have done some modifications already.
-*  Any file modification or adding new file actions should be done after syncing the local repo from original repository.
+*  Any file modification or adding new file actions can be done after syncing the local repo from original repository.

 ### Step 3.
 Do Your Work
-In this step, you are free to update you file and add files into your local repo.
+In this step, you are free to update your file or add files into your local repo.

 Once you have finished your modification.
-You are ready to staging changes and push to your Fork.
+You are ready to stage changes and push to your Fork.
 The `git status` shows the info about any changes in your local repo:
 ```
  $Termimal: git status
 ```

-Staging all the modified files:
+Stage all the modified files:
 ```
  $Termimal: git add .
 ```